A remortgage can be much quicker, and in some cases may be completed in as little as 24 hours.

 Proof of earnings for the last three years – self-employed people can provide business accounts

 Address and estate agent details for the property you wish to buy

 Details of your outgoings, including insurance policies, childcare, travel and entertainment costs

-Proof of any benefits you receive
+Proof of any benefits or additional income that you receive

 Credit card and personal loan statements – these can also double-up as an additional proof of address

 Supplying original documents will often speed up the process – copies may not be accepted or may need to be verified by your bank or solicitor.
 That said, many brokers now use an entirely electronic submission process.

 Once submitted, your lender will review your application and supporting documents.
 They will carry out a thorough or “hard search” of your credit record, which will be recorded on your credit file.

 The lender’s underwriters will look at how much you're currently borrowing, and how reliably you've been repaid financial obligations in the past.
 A valuation survey of the property you wish to buy will be arranged and you should be asked to supply your solicitor’s details.